-Rachel Geman, a partner in the New York office, combats frauds that harm her clients in their lives and misconduct that threatens the fairness and safety of their workplaces.
+Rachel Geman, a partner in the New York office, chairs the firm’s Whistleblower Law/False Claims Act practice group and combats frauds that harm her clients in their lives and misconduct that threatens the fairness and safety of their workplaces and communities.

 Recent successes and exemplar ongoing matters:

 - Represents the Authors Guild and a number of prominent fiction authors in copyright class action litigation against OpenAI (2023)

 - Named Co-Lead Counsel for the Medical Monitoring Class in the Valsartan contaminated drug litigation (2023)

 - Counsel for the whistleblower in litigation against AbbVie involving the marketing of Humira ($27 million in settlements as of 2023)

 - Co-Lead Counsel in consumer privacy litigation against fintech company Plaid (2022 settlement of $58 million and robust injunctive relief)